 Healthcare Insurance for women’s

-With widely available prenatal care, childbirth in Saudi Arabia will look much as it would in your home country.
-Mothers-to-be must double-check their insurance cover for childbirth costs, as hospital fees can often be exorbitant.
-Private insurance can allow you to choose a doctor or a hospital of your choice, so get referrals from friends and trusted medical professionals when deciding where to give birth.
+With widely available prenatal care, childbirth in Saudi Arabia will look as like in your home country.
+Mothers-to-be must double-check their insurance coverage for childbirth costs, as hospital fees can often be exorbitant.
+Private insurance can allow you to choose a doctor or hospital, so get referrals from friends and trusted medical professionals when deciding where to give birth.

 Fertility treatments were once a highly stigmatized matter in the Middle East.
-This stigma has faded, and as education levels rise and those in need of this specialized intervention are turning to fertility clinics.
+This stigma has faded, and those needing this specialized intervention are turning to fertility clinics as education levels rise.
 Saudi Arabia is a leader within the Gulf and offers In Vitro Fertilization (IVF), Intracytoplasmic sperm injection (ICSI), and Intrauterine Insemination (IUI).
 Generally, these fertility clinics are private and charge fees.

 Abortion Laws in Saudi Arabia

-Abortion is legal in Saudi Arabia whenever it is necessary to protect the well-being and safety of the mother.
-There are, however, enough contradictions, in the form of multiple legal decrees, to make access almost impossible.
-A male guardian’s approval is necessary to get an abortion and fulfill other requirements such as gestation and the reason for seeking termination.
+Abortion is legal in Saudi Arabia whenever necessary to protect the well-being and safety of the mother.
+There are, however, enough contradictions in the form of multiple legal decrees to make access almost impossible.
+A male guardian’s approval is necessary to get an abortion and fulfill other requirements, such as gestation and the reason for seeking termination.

-Obtaining legal permission for an abortion can be challenging, and for this reason, some women will resort to drugs or other substances to self-induce the abortion.
+Obtaining legal permission for an abortion can be challenging, so some women will resort to drugs or other substances to self-induce the abortion.
 Ex-pats will usually choose to go to their home country – or abortion-friendly countries like India, Turkey, or Greece for an abortion.

-Menopause, as an understudied area of women’s health in Saudi Arabia.
-Although studies have been conducted on the subject, there are no menopause-specific clinics on offer.
-If you are seeking advice and support during this period, your questions will be best answered by your doctor.
+Menopause is an understudied area of women’s health in Saudi Arabia.
+Although studies have been conducted on the subject, no menopause-specific clinics are available.
+Your doctor will best answer your questions if you seek advice and support during this period.

-Screening for cervical cancer is relatively straightforward; it requires a Pap and/or HPV test.
-This procedure usually requires around 15 minutes, and depending on your doctor’s recommendation, it should be done every three to five years.
-As always, make sure you have checked your insurance to confirm it covers the cost of the screening.
+Screening for cervical cancer is relatively straightforward; it requires a Pap and HPV test.
+This procedure usually requires around 15 minutes; depending on your doctor’s recommendation, it should be done every three to five years.
+As always, ensure you have checked your insurance to confirm it covers the cost of the screening.

 Breast cancer is the ninth most common cause of death for Saudi women, and the government is taking this matter very seriously.
 Breast cancer screenings are available free of cost for the local population.
-If you require a screening, begin checking what all your insurance covers and then setting an appointment with your medical service provider.
+If you require a screening, check what your insurance covers and then schedule an appointment with your medical service provider.
 Fortunately for ex-pats, most insurance policies cover part or all of the costs associated with detecting and treating this disease.
-Many ex-pats choose to stay in Saudia as they battle cancer as ex-pats can easily access the best quality cancer treatment facilities, from radiotherapy to mastectomy.
+Many ex-pats choose to stay in Saudia as they battle cancer, as ex-pats can easily access the best quality cancer treatment facilities, from radiotherapy to mastectomy.

-Unfortunately, there is no early screening of ovarian cancer until you start to experience symptoms.
+Unfortunately, there is no early ovarian cancer screening until you start to experience symptoms.
 As there is no test, you must ensure regular visits to your gynecologist and pay attention to any possible signs.
-If and whenever something feels different, unusual, or painful, be sure to consult it with your doctor.
+If and whenever something feels different, unusual, or painful, consult it with your doctor.

 Feminine hygiene products are readily available in Saudi Arabia.
 This, however, may not be the case in smaller cities and towns, with tampons and especially tampons with applicators, which could be challenging to find.
-Ex-pats with special needs like pure cotton pads, menstruation cups, etc., are advised to bring these along with them in bulk.
+Ex-pats with support needs, like pure cotton pads, menstruation cups, etc., are advised to bring these in bulk.

 The government in Saudi Arabia has always invested heavily in its public healthcare system.
-Therefore top-quality specialty care is readily available at public institutions, and clinics dedicated to women’s healthcare are not exceptions to this rule.
+Therefore, top-quality specialty care is readily available at public institutions, and clinics dedicated to women’s healthcare are no exceptions to this rule.
 Ex-pats interested in women’s health centers can check out the following:

 Saudi Arabia has begun removing the stigma associated with mental health.
-With as many as 2,000 psychiatrists and psychologists in the country, the Kingdom has built an extensive hospital-based mental health care system in the country.
-That said, therapists and women support groups are hard to come by outside of the hospital system.
+With as many as 2,000 psychiatrists and psychologists in the country, the Kingdom has built an extensive hospital-based mental health care system.
+Therapists and women’s support groups are hard to come by outside the hospital system.

 Discussions on eating disorders in Saudi Arabia can be a socially awkward topic in much of the world.
-There have not been any significant studies or national campaigns in efforts to spread awareness on the subject.
+No significant studies or national campaigns have been conducted to spread awareness on the subject.
 A recent study at Taif University found that 35% of female students questioned were at risk of an eating disorder.

 If you are looking for an eating disorder support group, you should look within your ex-pat networks and ask your medical provider.

-In general, Saudi Arabia offers modern, safe, and effective healthcare for women; the services on offer are consistent and world-class.
+Saudi Arabia generally offers modern, safe, and effective healthcare for women; the services are consistent and world-class.